Dem0nSir/Insight-news/README.md

 - **Real-Time News Updates:** Stay informed with the latest news as it happens, powered by reliable data sources and automated updates.
 - **Personalized Content:** Customize your news feed based on your interests and preferences.
 - **User-Friendly Interface:** Navigate through news categories and articles with ease, thanks to the intuitive design using React and Bootstrap.
-- **Efficient Data Management:** Utilize MySQL for robust data handling, ensuring fast and secure access to news content.
+- **Efficient Data Management:** Utilize firebase for robust data handling, ensuring fast and secure access to news content.

 ## Technologies Used